-Starting January 1 2017, Wyoming will begin covering applied behavior analysis (ABA) services under the state’s Medicaid program, finally making this respected form of behavior therapy available to many of the State’s children with autism spectrum disorders (ASD), up to age 20.
+Starting January 1 2017, Wyoming began covering applied behavior analysis (ABA) services under the state’s Medicaid program, finally making this respected form of behavior therapy available to many of the State’s children with autism spectrum disorders (ASD), up to age 20.<!- mfunc feat_school ->

-As of 2016, Wyoming was just a handful of states with no autism insurance mandate and the only state in the U.S. without a mental health parity law on the books.
-Though Wyoming still has a ways to go, 2017 will undoubtedly usher in a new era, bringing much needed recognition to ABA and its role in comprehensive ASD therapy.
+Previously, Wyoming was among just a handful of states with no autism insurance mandate and the only state in the U.S. without a mental health parity law on the books.
+Though Wyoming still has a ways to go, 2017 represented the beginning of a new era, bringing much needed recognition to ABA and its role in comprehensive ASD therapy.

 ABA is taking center stage, not just in Wyoming but throughout the U.S., spurring many states to license and regulate applied behavior analysts, much like with other therapy providers.
 Many states now either license applied behavior analysts or are in the process of writing or implementing legislature on state-level licensing and regulation.

 Though Wyoming has yet to implement a licensing process for applied behavior analysts, the state has taken a major step forward in holding ABA practitioners to stringent standards.
 The new law that makes ABA services for the treatment of ASD available to Medicaid eligible children and families clearly states that in order for services to be covered, they must be performed by a practitioner that holds certification through the Behavior Analyst Certification Board (BACB):